wuub/roj/README.md

 * node - machine running *roj* daemon
 * roj cluster - any number of roj nodes connected to the same consul cluster
 * app - a set of docker containers that can be launched multiple times
-* instance - an app running on a single node
+* app instance - an app running on a single node

 ## Preparing a Consul cluster